henrythemes/jekyll-bootstrap-theme/rnaseq/labs/QC_lab.md

                  % of reads unmapped: too short |       7.21%
                      % of reads unmapped: other |       0.02%

 The most important parts to look at are the proportion of uniquely mapping, multi-mapping and unmapped reads.
 We ideally want the uniquely mapping reads to be as high as possible.
-Multi-mapping or unmapped reads could indicate poor quality of the reads, adapter contamination or other reasons for low quality scores.
+Multi-mapping or unmapped reads could indicate poor quality of the reads, adapter contamination or other reasons for low quality scores.cd

 Another key point is the mismatch and indel rates.
 If they are very high, this could indicate that there has been some problems during the sequencing or during the library preparation.